 I wonder how these old textbooks were put together with the pictures (some of them have only drawings) that I later can not identify with what I see physically.
-Even with the digital technology, we still rely a lot on post processing not mentioning the photos taken more than six decades ago.
+Even with digital technology, we still rely a lot on post-processing not to mention the photos taken more than six decades ago.

-Water lily is very common in water ponds, but I don’t recall that I ever saw actual Lotus flower till I went to Lan Su Garden (Portland) in 2007.
-I took a picture with my point and shoot camera when I had no clue then what composition was about.
+Water lily is very common in water ponds, but I don’t recall that I ever saw an actual Lotus flower till I went to Lan Su Garden (Portland) in 2007.
+I took a picture with my point-and-shoot camera when I had no clue then what composition was about.
 Good or bad, that picture is always in my mind.
 At Northwest, Lotus Flower usually blooms in August.
-Ever since I started to use DSLR, I have been wanting to go back and believe or not, it took me seven years to finally go back there right in blooming season.
+Ever since I started to use DSLR, I have been wanting to go back, and believe it or not, it took me seven years to finally go back there right in blooming season.

-I have hard time controlling myself not to paint or to texture the gorgeous Lotus flower.
+I have a hard time controlling myself not to paint or texture the gorgeous Lotus flower.
 However, as pure as it is, my respect for it overcomes my desire.